ballerina-platform/ballerina-platform.github.io/learn/how-to-generate-code-for-protocol-buffers.md

  Buffers definition.
 If package is not specified, output will be written to a 'temp' directory in the current location.

-`--mode`   - Set the mode (client or server) to generate code samples.
+`--mode`   - Set the mode (client or service) to generate code samples.
 If not specified, only the stub file is generated.